zwave-js/zwave-js-ui/docs/usage/setup.md

 ### Inside docker containers

 By default config updates work by checking the installed version of the module `@zwave-js/config`.
-Doing such updates inside docker containers would requires volumes in order to keep them consistent, for this reason, by default, when running on docker zwave-js will copy config db inside `store/.config-db` folder ( that is not visible/editable from store ui).
-The folder path can be customized using `ZWAVEJS_EXTERNAL_CONFIG` env var, check related [docs](/guide/env-vars) for more info.
+Doing such updates inside docker containers requires volumes in order to keep them consistent.
+Therefore, when running on docker zwave-js will copy the embedded config DB into the `store/.config-db` folder.
+This folder is not visible/editable from the store ui and should not be touched.
+The folder path can be customized using the `ZWAVEJS_EXTERNAL_CONFIG` env var, check related [docs](/guide/env-vars) for more info.